AguaClara/Textbook/Sedimentation/Sed_Intro.rst

 | :math:`H =` height [L]
 | :math:`A_p =` plan view area of the tank [:math:`L^2`]

-Let's begin with a few questions that will describe our horizontal flow sedimentation tank shown above.
+Let's begin with a few questions that will describe our horizontal flow sedimentation tank in :numref:`figure_horizontal_flow_tank_base`.
 We will assume that 1) water travels uniformly from one end of the tank to the other, and 2) the particle that we are discussing is 35 :math:`\mu m` (which is the size of particle that AguaClara plate settlers can capture).

 1) How much time is required for water to pass through the tank?